What do baby chicks eat?

 Food isn't so critical.
 They're not going to starve to death if you allow them to settle into their new surroundings before offering grain.
 In any event, chicks need to spend a good part of the couple of days after hatch sleeping.

 Chicks are naturally very inquisitive, and the way they explore the world is with their beak.
-So a good way to introduce food to them is by using kitchen paper on the brooder floor (on top of a non-slip cover) and sprinkling a few grains of starter feed on it.
+So a good way to introduce food is by using kitchen paper on the brooder floor (on top of a non-slip cover) and sprinkling a few grains of starter feed on it.

 One day old chick investigating grains of food.One of my day-old Speckled Sussex chicks ventures out from the heat lamp to investigate what those strange bits are.